AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 ![Platform UI image showing the destination details screen.l](../../assets/catalog/advertising/liveramp-distribution/liveramp-distribution-destination-details.png)

 * **[!UICONTROL Name]**: Fill in the preferred name for your destination connection.
-* **[!UICONTROL Description]**: Enter a description for your destination.
+* **[!UICONTROL Description]**: Enter an optional description for your destination.
 Use a description which will help you easily identify the purpose of this destination.
 * **[!UICONTROL Destination]**: Use the drop-down menu to select the destination you want to activate audiences to.
 The destination you select here directly affects what you see in the [destination-specific settings](#destination-settings) screen.
-* **[!UICONTROL Integration]**: Select the integration account that you want to use for your destination.
+* **[!UICONTROL Integration]**: Select the integration type that you want to use for your destination.
-* **[!UICONTROL Identifier]**: Select the identifiers supported by your destination.
+* **[!UICONTROL Identifier]**: Select the identifiers you'd like to send to your destination.
 Currently, all the destinations have their supported identifiers prefilled in the drop-down menu.

 ## Destination-specific settings {#destination-settings}